 Athens Gay Travel

-Athens gay guide the best hotels, things to do, gay bars, clubs, restaurants & cruising spots.
+wolfyy’s Athens gay guide to hotels, things to do, gay bars, clubs, restaurants, saunas & cruising.

 The Gay Travel Experience: Athens, Greece

-Athens has an enormous gay scene, full of both locals, tourists and other visitors from around the Mediterranean.
-Gay life thrives, it’s easy to meet new people and the gay bars are awesome.
+Athens has an enormous gay scene, full of both locals, tourists, and other visitors from around the Mediterranean.
+Gay life thrives here.
+It’s easy to meet new people, especially in Athens’ energetic gay bars.
+I even met another gay traveler right on the steps of the Acropolis!

-It’s rare to find two men or two women kissing, or even holding hands, in public.
+It’s rare to find same-sex couples kissing, or even holding hands, in public.
 This goes for Athens as well as the Saronic and Ionian Greek Islands.

 Some parts of Athens are gritty and yes, gross.
 Especially north of the city center, there are neighborhoods that are much less aesthetically pleasing.
-Other neighborhoods are stunningly beautiful.
-Below, I’ll let you know exactly where they are.
+But other neighborhoods are stunningly beautiful.
+In the sections below, I’ll tell you exactly where they are.

 Gay Athens: Hotels & Where to Stay

-If you want to be within walking distance to gay bars, clubs and saunas, then I recommend staying in Gazi.
+If you want to be within walking distance of gay bars, clubs, and saunas, then I recommend staying in Gazi!

-While there are certainly gay friendly hotels in Athens, you’re not going to find many outwardly gay hotels like in other European cities.
+There are certainly gay-friendly hotels in Athens, which I’ll mention below.
+However, you should know that Athens doesn’t have many outwardly gay hotels like other European cities.

 Located on the eastern side of the Plaka neighborhood, it’s easy to walk to the adorable nearby areas for shopping, restaurants and exploring the most beautiful old neighborhoods.